How efficient are solar panels?

 Unfortunately, one disadvantage of solar panels is that they're not the most efficient source of renewable energy out there.

-However, the best source of renewable energy for a specific place doesn’t just come down to efficiency.
 It depends on multiple factors, including climate, geography, costs, maintenance, and specific energy needs.
-And when it comes to small-scale, residential installations, no other renewable energy source comes closer to solar.
+And when it comes to small-scale, residential installations, no other renewable energy source comes close to beating solar for effectiveness.

 Wind power efficiency